Aeroluna/LunaCoopMod/README.md

 https://www.maguro.one/2017/10/upgrades-in-co-op.html

-- Added P4: Rolling Thunder
-  - Advantage: Combat units can attack while moving.
-Start with the Multi-Lock Weapons System upgrade.
-Cyclones can use Lock On while moving.
-Only Thor anti-air weapons can attack while moving.
-Hellbat, Thor heavy air, and Goliath ground weapons can only fire in an arc in front of them while moving.
-  - Disadvantage: Hercules are unavailable.
-Turrets are 100% more expensive.

-Allows for fun playstyles like running around with battle mech or flying Wraiths around like Phoenixes.
-The disadvantage is probably not powerful enough to warrent how strong the advantage is.

 ## Zagara

-- Increased max supply from 100 to 150.

-One of Zagara's greatest weaknesses is the inability to hit a critical mass of units to trade efficiently.

-- Added Defilers.
-  - Can use Dark Swarm for 100 energy.
-    - Creates a micro-organism cloud preventing all incoming ranged and splash damage for 30 seconds.
-  - Can use Plague for 150 energy.
-    - Infects all enemy units and buildings in the target area, inflicting 300 damage over 20 seconds.
-Cannot reduce units or buildings below 1 life.
-Ignores shields.
-Reveals infected cloaked units.
-  - Can use Consume.
-    - Kills target friendly biological unit metabolizing it into 75 energy.
-  - Added Metasynaptic Node upgrade at the Infestation Pit.
-    - Adds 50 max energy and starts at full energy.

-Gives Zagara a unit that isn't just a-move.
-Mixing defilers allows for taking far more efficient trades.
-Defilers can also easily get energy from consuming Zagara's cheap units.

-- Reworked Bile Launchers.
-  - Can now target enemies automatically.
-  - Bombardment ability now uses smart casting.
-  - Bile Bomb projectiles now reveal a radius of 3 around them.

-Idea stolen from CXL, should make Bile Launchers more effectively than just on infested maps.

-- Reduced Scourge vespene cost by 25.
-- Removed Simplified Genome.
-- Added Dampening Membrane upgrade, which reduces the splash and spell damage dealt to Scourge by 75%.
-- Increased Corruptor damage from 14 (+14 vs Armored) to 28 (+14 vs Armored).
-- Buffed Corruptor's Corruption to allow targeting structures.

-Scourge were incredibly inefficient to morph before evolving Simplified Genome, so it has been made baseline.
-If you've ever felt the pain of watching your Scourge die to one storm, the new upgrade should help increase the reliability of Scourge against AOE.
-Corruptor damage has also been buffed so they have actual DPS instead of just tickling air comps.
-These changes should improve Zagara's anti-air capabilities.

 - Changed Zagara's temporary units to visually burrow away instead of exploding when expiring.
 - Added Swarm Networks.